• Skip to main content

 What is Mahasati?

-The objective of Mahasati meditation is the elimination of suffering through the clear seeing and understanding of the body and mind in the present moment.
-The practice is based on the teaching of the twentieth-century Thai meditation master, Luangpor Teean Jittasubho.
+Mahasati Insight meditation is based on the teaching of the twentieth-century Thai meditation master, Luangpor Teean Jittasubho.

 Periods of seated meditation are interspersed with walking meditation.
 Because this practice is performed with the body moving and the eyes open, the mind is generally more alert than in seated breath meditation, and insight is realized more easily.